The Timeless Elegance of Coutil: A Fabric that Defines Classic Beauty

 3. Breathability

 Contrary to popular belief, coutil fabric is not suffocating or uncomfortable.
-Made from 100% cotton, coutil allows air to circulate through the corset, promoting breathability and preventing excessive sweating.
+Made from 100% cotton, coutil allows air to circulate through the corset, promoting and preventing excessive sweating.
 This makes coutil an ideal choice for corsets that are intended for daily wear, as it provides both structural support and comfort.

 Uses of Coutil Fabric